List of teams and organizations in DC Comics

 This is a list of teams and organizations that appear in various DC Comics publications.

 Note: Please check :Category:DC Comics superhero teams before adding any redundant entries for superhero teams to the page.

 A

 Academy of Arch-Villains

 The Academy of Arch-Villains was a gathering of Wonder Woman villains Angle Man, Human Fireworks, and Mouse Man.

+Agenda

+The Agenda are a group similar to Project Cadmus who created Match, a clone of Superboy.

 Agony and Ecstasy

 Agony and Ecstasy are a duo of enforcers of Hell.

 Alien Alliance

 There are two versions of the Alien Alliance: